If you’ve been injured on the job in North Carolina, you might be wondering what kind of workers’ comp settlement you could receive.

 Lump Sum Settlements

-Many workers’ comp cases resolve with a “clincher agreement” or lump sum settlement, where you receive a single payment in exchange for closing your claim.
+Many workers’ comp cases resolve through a “clincher agreement,” where you receive a single lump sum payment in exchange for closing your claim.
 This amount is negotiated between you (or your attorney) and the insurance company.

-Questions to Ask Yourself Before Deciding Whether to Settle
+Questions to Ask Before Deciding Whether to Settle

-Settlement is voluntary in North Carolina – neither side can be forced to settle.
-When deciding whether to settle, consider:
+Settlement is voluntary in North Carolina — neither side can be forced to settle.
+Before agreeing to any workers’ comp settlement, consider:

 - Have you reached maximum medical improvement?
-Settling too early can be risky if your condition might worsen.
+Settling too early can be risky if your condition might worsen or require additional treatment.

 - Will you need future medical treatment?
-If so, make sure it’s included in the settlement or you have other health coverage.
+If so, make sure it’s included in the settlement or that you have other health coverage in place.

 - Can you return to your previous job?
 If not, how will you support yourself long-term?

-Talk to Workers Compensation Attorneys About Your Case
+Talk to a Workers’ Compensation Attorney About Your Case

-Because every workers’ compensation case is unique, the best way to get an accurate estimate of your potential settlement is to talk with an attorney who handles these cases regularly.
+Because every workers’ compensation case is unique, the best way to get an accurate estimate of your potential settlement is to speak with an attorney who handles these cases regularly.

 Contact us for a free consultation about your workers’ compensation claim.
 While we can’t guarantee any specific settlement amount, we can provide guidance based on our experience with similar cases.